 One of the most beloved children’s books ever written, J.M.
 Barrie’s ‘Peter Pan’ has continued to inspire generations since its publication in 1904.
 The tale of the boy who never grew up has since been made into several movies and TV shows, with the original setting being the mythical island of Neverland.

 Although Neverland is a fictional place, popular Youtuber Mathew Patrick from The Film Theorists claims Peter Pan is set on the beautiful Turneffe Atoll off the coast of Belize.
-Forming part of the world’s second largest reef system, this atoll is alive with colourful corals, fish and rays, perfect for diving and snorkeling.
+Forming part of the world’s second largest reef system, this atoll is alive with colourful corals, fish and rays, perfect for diving and snorkeling – one of the most beautiful examples of fictional places you can visit.

 It’s also the only location on the planet to match key aspects of Neverland from the book and movies.
 Turneffe Atoll has its own species of crocodile and was where real-life pirate Blackbeard (who Captain Hook originally worked for in the book) used to capture ships.
 And there’s no denying, it certainly is a little slice of paradise.